niuers/AlwaysLearning/Machine Learning/overview.md

 ## Extension of KNN
 1. Kernel methods such as kernel smoothers, that use weights that decrease smoothly to zero with distance from the target point, rather than the effective ```0/1``` weights used by KNN.
 In high-dimensional spaces the distance kernels are modified to emphasize some variable more than others.
+1. Nearest-neighbor methods can be thought of as kernel methods having a more data-dependent metric.

 ## Why KNN (and other local methods) doesn't work in high dimension and the Curse of dimensionality?
 * **Definition**: As the dimensionality of the features space increases, the number configurations can grow exponentionally, and thus the number of configurations covered by an observation decreases.
 (Chris Albon).